 Monitoring the right to education

 Monitoring sits at the heart of our work.
 We monitor and report on the right to education, and develop open source tools and resources to enable others to document and report on the right to education in varied contexts.
-Our own monitoring work includes monitoring the right to education and education under attack in Ukraine; monitoring the impact of early and unintended pregnancy on the right to education in Kenya; and holding a role as a Steering Committee member of the ESCR-Net Monitoring Working Group, and a member of the RTEI advisory group.
+Our own monitoring work includes monitoring the right to education and education under attack in Ukraine; monitoring the impact of early and unintended pregnancy on the right to education in Kenya; and holding a role as a Steering Committee member of the ESCR-Net Monitoring Working Group.

 We have developed a monitoring guide and list of indicators, and additional thematic monitoring guides on the right to education in conflict settings for journalists and civil society organisations, and the right to higher education.
 This will continue to be a focus in the period 2023-26.